Nancy Pelosi cool to using inherent contempt powers

-House Speaker Nancy Pelosi refused Thursday to take a position on whether Congress should used its inherent contempt powers to fine or jail Trump administration officials — though she said that, and impeachment, are always possible.
+House Speaker Nancy Pelosi refused Thursday to take a position on whether Congress should use its inherent contempt powers to fine or jail Trump administration officials — though she said that, and impeachment, are always possible.

 Mrs. Pelosi said those moves are steps down the line, and other options should be exhausted.
 But she didn’t rule it out.